 Helping Hands Coronavirus Policy

-This page has been most recently updated on 26 May 2020.
+This page was most recently updated on 9 July 2020.

 At Helping Hands, we want to ensure that all our employees and customers remain as safe as is possible during the ongoing Covid-19 outbreak and to do so, we are introducing some company-wide protocols and procedures.
-These will be updated frequently as the pandemic spreads.
+These will be updated frequently as the pandemic changes and lockdown measures are altered.

 From this point, we would ask all employees to observe the following policy at all times, whether you are at work or not.
 If we all do so, all of the time, we have the very best chance of not catching the infection ourselves and also not spreading the infection to our customers.
 Additionally, we have created a Ways of Working Policy for specific instances when a customer or carer is showing symptoms of coronavirus.